What does a Fleet Mechanic do?

 - Maintain accurate records of all maintenance and repair work performed.

-- Collaborate with other team members to schedule and prioritize maintenance tasks.
+- Collaborate with other team members to ensure vehicles are available when needed and to coordinate maintenance schedules.

 Qualifications